isomerpages/ncss-pc/_join-our-fellowship-programmes/Civic Action Fellowship.md

 variant: tiptap
 description: ""
 ---
-<h2><strong>Overview &nbsp;</strong></h2>
-<p>The Civic Action track empowers social sector professionals, through full-time
+<p>The Civic Action track aims to empower social sector professionals, through
-and part-time sabbaticals, to deepen their expertise and develop new approaches for achieving social good.</p>
+full-time and part-time sabbaticals, to deepen their expertise and develop new approaches for achieving social good.</p>
 <h3>Eligibility Criteria</h3>
 <ul>
 <li>